Ajay-Chopra/EPL-Trasnfer-Market/README.md

 ### Analyzing the Player-Rankings Data ###

 Using the FIFA player rankings from 2018 and 2017, I examined how final league position of clubs Europe's top five leagues was affected based on the rankings of the club's best, median and worst ranked player.

-#### Building the Model ####

-Once again, I use a multiple linear regression to examine the effects of the three parameters.
+Specifically, I use a multiple linear regression to examine variability based on these predictors.

+#### Results of the Model ####

 As there were not a large amount of predictors to consider, the model did not need to be tuned very much.
 A summary of the results are shown below.

 <img src="https://github.com/Ajay-Chopra/EPL-Trasnfer-Market/blob/master/Images/player.rankings.summary.png" width="500">

-From the summary, we can see that it is in fact a team's median player that most greatly affects its final league position.
+From the summary, we can see that it is in fact the rank of a team's median player that most greatly affects its final league position.
+Based on this analysis, football is neither a weak-link nor a strong-link sport.
+This supports analysis conducted by Kuper and Szymanski arguing that it is the srength of a team's third best player that has the greatest impact on team performance but contradicts the analysis done by David Sally.

+## Conclusions ##

+The results above seem to suggest that managers and scouts--even at the highest level of professional football--are prone to systematic errors and misjudgments.
+While this may not matter for the clubs that always have enough quality players to ensure title contention, it could make all the difference for clubs battling relegation.

+It should be noted that given relatively small amount of football data freely published online, it is difficult to draw any concrete conclusions from such statistial analysis.
+Moreover, as with all sports, statistics will never hold all the answers to football, nor will they be totally applicable in every situtation.

+However, conducting a rigorous analysis such as the one above does at least give us greater insight into the mechanics of the player transfer market, which at many times can seem senseless and chaotic even to casual observers.
+More importantly, it illustrates how much knowledge can be extracted simply reading the numbers--even about a game that has existed for almost 150 years.